SidP919/FS-JS-WD-B-DOM-Manipulation/ReadMe.md

 ## Part-03-Build-Apps-Using-DOM-Manipulation
 ![Part-03](./Part-03-Build-Apps-Using-DOM-Manipulation/thumbnail.png)
 - In this part, we won't get any resources or partially-completed code for the apps.
 We will only have a problem statement for each app to be build and we will need to build them from scratch.
-I have decided to create separate repositories for these apps.

-- For a complete list and links of apps that we have build so far and the problem statements of all the apps to be build, please check [here](https://github.com/SidP919/FS-JS-WD-B-DOM-Manipulation/tree/Main/Part-03-Build-Apps-Using-DOM-Manipulation)
+- For a complete list, code and links of apps that we have build so far and the problem statements of all the apps to be build, please check [here](https://github.com/SidP919/FS-JS-WD-B-DOM-Manipulation/tree/Main/Part-03-Build-Apps-Using-DOM-Manipulation)

 #